Eccles on Sea: History

-The placename Eccles comes from the Latin ecclesia meaning church, and usually indicates an early British Christian site, as ecclesia was not taken into the Anglo-Saxons' vocabulary, other than in inherited place names.
-When the Domesday Book was compiled in 1086, Eccles-on-Sea was a thriving community of around 2000 acre, but as it was situated in a low-lying area on the North Norfolk coast it was prone to inundation.
+The place name Eccles comes from the Latin ecclesia meaning church, and usually indicates an early British Christian site, for ecclesia was not taken into the Anglo-Saxons' vocabulary other than in inherited place names.
+When the Domesday Book was compiled in 1086, Eccles-on-Sea was a thriving community of around 2000 acre, but, situated in a low-lying area on the North Norfolk coast, it was prone to inundation.

 In 1605, according to William White's History, Gazetteer, and Directory of Norfolk, 1883, the inhabitants petitioned for a reduction in their taxes when only 14 houses and 300 acre of land remained following a ferocious storm in 1604.
 However, this 1604 date cannot be verified by reference to the storm record, and probate evidence clearly demonstrates that by the early 17th century Eccles had been united with Hempstead for some thirty years.

 By 1881 it had only 17 inhabitants and comprised 253 acre of land divided into two farms.

 Today the majority of the area is occupied by the Bush Estate; a collection of about 200 mostly pre-war bungalows tucked in behind the sand dunes.
 The Bush Estate was originally a holiday retreat, with just one well between the inhabitants and no mains drainage or power.

-However, over the years the properties have been improved, the utility companies subsequently laid on mains drainage, electricity and telephones and the community took on a more permanent feel.
-Today about half the dwellings are occupied all year round and many of the more temporary structures have been rebuilt as conventional bungalows.
+However, over the years the properties have been improved, the utility companies subsequently laid on mains drainage, electricity and telephones, and the community took on a more permanent feel.
+Today about half the dwellings are occupied all year round, and many of the more temporary structures have been rebuilt as conventional bungalows.

 The community at Eccles is now nestled behind concrete sea defences constructed after the North Sea flood of 1953.

 Church of St Mary

-The circa 12th-century round-tower church of Eccles St Mary next the Sea was badly damaged by storms in 1570, with the nave and chancel dismantled soon after.
+The circa 12th-century round-tower church of Eccles St Mary next the Sea was badly damaged by storms in 1570, with the nave and chancel dismantled soon afterward.
 The parish of Eccles St Mary was combined with neighbouring Hempstead St Andrew by a Deed of Union dated January 1571.
 The church steeple, comprising a basal round tower surmounted by an octagonal belfry was not demolished in recognition of its usefulness as a seamark, and perhaps as a lighthouse.
-Thereafter Eccles became part of the combined parish of Hempstead with Eccles, although rectors continued to be appointed to St Mary's until the late 19th century as a sinecure, defined as 'a Rectory without cure of souls.'
+Thereafter Eccles became part of the combined parish of Hempstead with Eccles, although rectors continued to be appointed to St Mary's until the late 19th century as a sinecure, defined as 'a Rectory without cure of souls'.

 The steeple remained close to the foreshore, often surrounded by sand dunes, for some 350 years, although coast erosion continued to affect the area throughout that time.
 In 1605 the villagers applied for a reduction of taxes in a document entitled 'the ruynated state of the town of Eccles' explaining that some 2,000 acres of land and 66 households had been lost to the sea by that time.